nglaeser/crypto-glossary/docs/Areas-of-Cryptography/mpc.md

 # Multi-Party Computation

+!!! summary
+    Functionality in which two or more parties with secret inputs compute a joint function on those inputs.
+No party learns any more information about the others' inputs, except what it can infer from the output.

 Sometimes also referred to as secure multi-party computation (SMC), multi-party computation (MPC) is a functionality in which two or more parties with secret inputs want to compute a joint function $f$ on those inputs.
 More explicitly, for N parties with inputs $x_1, \ldots, x_N$, an MPC protocol takes those inputs and outputs $y := f(x_1, \ldots, x_N)$.

 The protocol should meet a couple of conditions to be interesting/useful: